-- viii.
+- v.
+Golf courses may prepare their courses for the upcoming season, but not open to the public; and - vi.
+Marinas may also begin preparations for the recreational boating season by servicing boats and other watercraft and placing boats in the water, but not open to the public.
+Boats and watercraft must be secured to a dock in the marina until public access is allowed. - Additional essential construction projects that include: - vii.
+Shipping and logistics; - viii.
 Broadband, telecommunications, and digital infrastructure; - ix.
 Any other project that supports the improved delivery of goods and services; - x.
 Municipal projects; - xi.
 Colleges and universities; - xii.
 Child care centres; - xiii.
-Schools; and - xiv.
+Schools: and - xiv.
 Site preparation, excavation, and servicing for institutional, commercial, industrial and residential development; - On April 27, the government released A Framework for Reopening our Province, which outlines the criteria Ontario's Chief Medical Officer of Health and health experts are using to advise the government on the loosening of emergency measures, as well as guiding principles for the safe, gradual reopening of businesses, services and public spaces.

-48. April 30th - Government Launches New Tool to Support Trucking Industry - Currently Active
+49. April 30th - Government Launches New Tool to Support Trucking Industry - Currently Active

-- o The Ontario Government is offering a new free 511 app which will provide truck drivers immediate access to the information they need to stay safe, fed and rested while delivering essential goods across the province during the COVID-19 outbreak. - The Ontario 511 app provides images from over 600 cameras and includes up-to-date highway information on construction, collisions and road closures. - The app also identifies open rest areas and locations throughout the province that offer food and fuel.
-The app includes an easy to use map view and features a drive mode that provides hands free audio alerts. - o Ontario is adding more places for truck drivers to safely stop and rest across the province. - Parking and washrooms are now available at 23 ONroute travel plazas, 45 rest areas, 32 Truck Inspection Stations, 14 truck lay-bys and five Metrolinx Park n Rides. - Every year, \$1.26 trillion worth of goods are moved by trucks on Ontario's roads. - o Resources:
+- The Ontario Government is offering a new free 511 app which will provide truck drivers immediate access to the information they need to stay safe, fed and rested while delivering essential goods across the province during the COVID-19 outbreak. - The Ontario 511 app provides images from over 600 cameras and includes up-to-date highway information on construction, collisions and road closures. - o The app also identifies open rest areas and locations throughout the province that offer food and fuel.
+The app includes an easy to use map view and features a drive mode that provides hands free audio alerts.

+- o Ontario is adding more places for truck drivers to safely stop and rest across the province. - Parking and washrooms are now available at 23 ONroute travel plazas, 45 rest areas, 32 Truck Inspection Stations, 14 truck lay-bys and five Metrolinx Park n Rides. - Every year, \$1.26 trillion worth of goods are moved by trucks on Ontario's roads.

+o Resources: